 Many parents feel like their teenagers could benefit from talking to someone, but they refuse to go to therapy.
 How can you help your child even when they say they don’t want or need help?

-End the power struggle
+End the power struggle with your child

 Whether it’s about doing homework, cleaning their room, or acting respectfully, many teens and their parents have conflicts that tend to play out over and over again.